 Most soft body armor is level 2 because it can only stop pistol rounds.
-AR500 plates are level 3, because it can stop pistols AND rifle rounds.
+AR500 plates are level 3, because it can stop pistol AND rifle rounds.

-Some manufactures make what they call 3+ armor, which can stop not only ordinary rifle bullets, but armor penetrating rounds like .556 green tips!
+Some manufactures make what they call 3+ armor, which can stop not only ordinary rifle bullets, but armor penetrating rounds like the .556 green tip!

 There is such a thing as level 4, but it tends to be so heavy and bulky as to hobble you on the battlefield, and exhaust you when your running from zombies.

 Ceramic plates are incredibly effective at stopping rifle rounds.
-They naturally absorb spall (no coating necessary), and they are much lighter than steel.
+They naturally absorb spall, too (no coating necessary), and they are much lighter than steel.

 That's a huge difference in weight, and it gets more noticeable the longer you wear them.
 Believe me.

-As with the "ring of power," these seemingly magical properties don’t come without drawbacks.
+As with the "ring of power," these seemingly magical properties don’t come without a cost.

 Ceramic plates are quite a bit more expensive than steel.

 They’re usually rated to absorb only 1 to 3 hits (not in the same location, Crom be willing).
-After any hit, they must be replaced.
+And after any hit, the whole thing must be replaced.